 Getting a pay rise at work

-Getting a pay rise at your job is one the simplest and lowest risk ways to boost your income.
+Getting a pay rise at your job is one of the simplest and lowest risk ways to boost your income.
 Get paid more for doing the same thing, right?
-No risk changing jobs, No extra time commitment with starting a side hustle or starting a business, and no need to risk your investment capital.
+No risk changing jobs, no extra time commitment with starting a side hustle or starting a business, and no need to risk your investment capital.
 Sounds good, but you’ll need to do your research and invest some time into facilitating this.

-Step zero: should you quit your job?
+Step zero: Should you quit your job?

-Ironically, before you even try work out how to boost your income at your job, you should consider quitting.
+Ironically, before you even try to work out how to boost your income at your job, you should consider quitting.
 Critically examine whether there even is a possibility of boosting your income in your current role, or whether your employers offer or encourage career progression.

 A good example is a friend quit his job flying scenic flights because his employer only operated a very basic type of aircraft.
 He then got a job flying for a freight company – flying exactly the same type of aircraft, but the company also operated larger and more complex aircraft.
 Whilst he had to draw on his savings for the two month transition period and took a paycut initially, there was virtually limitless opportunities for progression in the freight company as opposed to a very limited progression doing scenic flights.

-Step one: know your worth
+Step one: Know your worth

-For example as a casual pilot flying scenic joyflights in light aircraft, you’d expect to be paid around $50 per flight hour.
+For example, as a casual pilot flying scenic joy flights in light aircraft, you’d expect to be paid around $50 per flight hour.
 Demanding to be paid the equivalent casual rate of a heavy jet airline captain of around $400 per hour is easily seen to be ludicrous, as you would clearly put the company out of business.
-The same can be said for any job; a shelf stacker or checkout operator at a supermarket clearly shouldn’t expect to be paid the same as the store manager, or the supermarkets CEO.
+The same can be said for any job; a shelf stacker or checkout operator at a supermarket clearly shouldn’t expect to be paid the same as the store manager, or the supermarket’s CEO.

 Having said that, don’t undersell yourself either.
 Take into consideration what someone with your level of experience and qualification is worth.
-If you have been able to increase revenue, efficiency, product quality or reduce waste, then your a valuable employee.
+If you have been able to increase revenue, efficiency, product quality or reduce waste, then you’re a valuable employee.

 Step two: Become irreplaceable